PankratzLab/jFlow/README.md

 #### Building the Genvisis application

-To build the `Genvisis.jar`, run either the `Assembly` or the `pom-genvisis` (if you need to rebuild other modules) project [as a Maven build](https://books.sonatype.com/m2eclipse-book/reference/running-sect-running-maven-builds.html), and select the **install** goal.
+To build the `Genvisis.jar`, run either the `pom-genvisis` project [as a Maven build](https://books.sonatype.com/m2eclipse-book/reference/running-sect-running-maven-builds.html), and select the **install** goal.

 All Maven output will print in the `Console` tab.
 When complete, your `Genvisis.jar` will be built in the `Assembly/target/` directory, per the standard directory layout.